GeminiDRSoftware/astrodata/docs/quickstart.rst

     # Register the new class with the factory.
     factory.add_class(GMOSScienceAstroData)

-Now, when we open a file, we can access the central wavelength like this:
+Now, when we open a file, we can access the airmass like this:

 .. code-block:: python